tomsch420/probabilistic_model/book/queries.md

     observed data D assuming each world being independently drawn from the identical underlying distribution (i.i.d. assumption)

-Since determining the exact computations needed for a maximum likelihood estimate is subject to calculus I will not annoy you with that and instead show you a practical example.
+Since determining the exact computations needed for a maximum likelihood estimate is subject to calculus, I will not annoy you with that and instead show you a practical example.
-For a Normal Distribution we know that the maximum likelihood estimate for the mean is the sample mean and for the variance the sample variance.
+For a Normal Distribution, we know that the maximum likelihood estimate for the mean is the sample mean and for the variance the sample variance.